rezadoz/whatswatched/README.md

 # whatswatched
-A command-line tool to track and play media files in a directory using `mpv`.
-It maintains a JSON-based watch history (in the form of a hidden json within the directory of the media), allowing you to resume from where you left off.
+A command-line tool to track and play media files in a directory using `mpv` (or whatever you want).
+It maintains a watch history (in the form of a hidden `.whatswatched.json` file in the same directory of the media), allowing you to track your progress, resume from where you left off, and slightly more!

 ## This is for

-People that want to keep track of what episode they're on in a media directory without leaving their command line... that also use `mpv`.
+terminal-philes that want to keep track of what episode they're on in a media directory without leaving their command line

 ## Table of Contents